Kernix13/vs-code-tips/README.md

 2. Click the left sidebar debug icon
 3. Clik the gear icon at the top to select the browser - BRAVE is not an option!
 4. Check out Stackoverflow: [How to attach the VSCode debugger to the Brave browser?](https://stackoverflow.com/questions/53380075/how-to-attach-the-vscode-debugger-to-the-brave-browser)

+## Miscellaneous

+Change terminal from Powershell on Windows to Git Bash:
+- in settings search for `terminal`
+- scroll way down to `Terminal > Integrated > Default Profile: Windows`
+- Change the default setting of `null` to `Git Bash`